edwinkys/flask-api-boilerplate/readme.md

-# Chroma DB API
+# Flask REST API Template

-This repository contains the API to access Chroma DB instance for the project for Oasys platforms such as the dashboard.
-The API is written in Python and uses the Flask framework.
+This repository contains the template to kickstart the development of REST API project using Flask.

 Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.